MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ja-JP/Teams/change-the-phone-numbers-on-your-audio-conferencing-bridge.md

 ## <a name="about-windows-powershell"></a>Windows PowerShell について

-Windows PowerShell では、ユーザーと、ユーザーに許可されていることと許可されていないことを管理します。 Windows PowerShell では、ビジネス オンラインを行う複数のタスクがあれば、特に、日常的な作業を簡素化する管理の単一ポイントを使用して Office 365 と Skype を管理できます。 Windows PowerShell の使用を開始するには、次のトピックを参照してください。
+With Windows PowerShell you can manage users and what they are or are not allowed to do.
+Windows PowerShell  can help you manage Office 365 and Skype for Business Online using a single point of administration that can simplify your daily work, especially when you've got multiple tasks to do.
+To get started with Windows PowerShell, see these topics:

   - [Windows PowerShell と Skype for Business Online の概要](https://go.microsoft.com/fwlink/?LinkId=525039)